kosmag/flink-cep-examples/article.md

 ```

 SQL option provides arguably the best clarity and brevity of them all.
-Moreover, this approach allows for better mutual understanding between data engineers and data analytics, as SQL is commonly used in both environments.
+Moreover, this approach allows for better mutual understanding between data engineers and data analysts, as SQL is commonly used by both groups.

 ## It's not all roses, though